musicollator/ciaccona/docs/candidates.md

 then press 'p' on each bar

-when everything is over, press space sto save the timings
+when everything is over, press 's' sto save the timings

 look at the console to see where the timings file has been saved.